ziu1986/lesson-code-review/_episodes/04-give_cr.md

 ---
 layout: episode
-title: using the GitHub web interface
+title: through GitHub
-teaching: 15
+teaching: 10
-exercises: 40
+exercises: 30
 questions:
   - How can we give feedback through GitHub?
 objectives:
-  - Repeat how to collaborate using a centralized workflow.
+  - Repeat how to collaborate using a centralized workflow
-  - Use functionalities of the web interface of GitHub
+  - Use code review functionalities of the web interface of GitHub
 keypoints:
   - Code review and GitHub
-  - "`origin` refers to where you cloned from (but you can relocate it)."
+  - "`origin` refers to where you cloned from (but you can relocate it)"

 ---

 ## Code review exercise

-In this exercise we will practice code reviews and the collaborative centralized workflow in small groups.
+In this exercise, we will practice code reviews and the collaborative centralized workflow in small groups.
 We'll discuss a number of typical pitfalls.